gbv/beaconspec/beacon.md

      METAFIELD   =  +( %x41-5A )   ;  "A" to "Z"

      METAVALUE   =  LINE

+A BEACON text file MAY start with the fixed meta field "format" set to "BEACON" (`#FORMAT: BEACON`).

 Each link is given on a link line with its source token, optionally follwed by annotation token and target token: